-Ann Arbor has always valued One way to ensure our public through private funding.
+Ann Arbor has always valued excellence in education.
+One way to ensure our public schools remain distinguished is through private funding.
 The Ann Arbor Public Schools Educational Foundation supports innovative programs that give our students and teachers the tools to excel, creating a brighter future for our community.